Lucy Guo

-Lucy Guo is an American entrepreneur and engineer who co-founded Scale AI.
-In 2022, she founded her second start-up, known as Passes.
-As of 2025, Guo is the world's youngest female self-made billionaire, due to her stake in Scale AI.
+Lucy Guo is an American serial entrepreneur, social media influencer and engineer who co-founded Scale AI in 2016 before being fired in 2018.
+In 2022, she founded an OnlyFans competitor known as Passes.
+Guo was the youngest self-made female billionaire until late 2025.

 Early life and education

-Guo was born in October 1994 and raised in Fremont, California, by Chinese immigrant parents who worked as electrical engineers.
+Guo was raised in Pleasanton, California, by Chinese immigrant parents who worked as electrical engineers.
 She began coding at a young age; as a teenager she taught herself programming and earned money by developing bots for the online game Neopets and selling the in-game assets for profit.
 Guo enrolled at Carnegie Mellon University where she studied computer science but dropped out in 2014 after being selected for the Thiel Fellowship, a two-year $100,000 grant for young people to pursue entrepreneurial projects instead of completing their studies.

 Career

-Guo interned at Facebook before joining Snapchat as the company's first female designer.
+After leaving Carnegie Mellon, Guo interned at Facebook before joining Snapchat as the company's first female designer.
 At Snapchat, she helped develop Snap Maps.
 She then moved to Quora where she met Alexandr Wang.
-They co-founded Scale AI in 2016, where Guo led operations and product design efforts.
-She left two years later due to disagreements with Wang, but with a 5% stake in the company.
-When Meta bought Scale AI for $25 billion in May 2025, Guo replaced Taylor Swift to become the world's youngest self-made female billionaire.
-She is one of only six self-made female billionaires on Earth, according to Forbes.
+They co-founded Scale AI in 2016, but she was fired two years later in 2018.
+When Meta bought Scale AI for $25 billion in May 2025, Guo became the world's youngest self-made female billionaire, displacing Taylor Swift from the position.
+In late 2025, the title passed to Luana Lopes Lara, co-founder of Kalshi.
+Guo was one of only six self-made female billionaires to reach the milestone before age 40 as of 2025, according to Forbes.

 In 2018, Guo launched an app called Apply to Date allowing users to create a dating resume.
-In 2019, she launched Backend Capital, originally called Backend Ventures, a venture capital firm that primarily funds early-stage engineering startups.
-The firm has funded startups such as the fintech company Ramp.

-In 2022, Guo founded Passes, a social platform that allows creators to post content for paid subscribers.
+In 2022, Guo founded Passes, an OnlyFans competitor.
+As a Miami party girl, she used her connections with Miami-based entertainment agencies to launch the company.
 It raised a $40 million Series A in 2024.

-Guo's Passes platform does not allow nudity or sexual content, and takes a ten percent margin from creator earnings.
-The platform includes deals with talent ranging from Shaquille O'Neal to gymnast Olivia Dunne.
+Passes acquired other creator platforms, including Fanhouse, founded by Rosie Nguyen.

+Passes was reported in 2024 to have allowed an account featuring a 12-year-old selling bikini photos after she had been banned by another platform.
+The account was removed only after the New York Times requested comment.
+In 2025, Passes and Guo were sued by another creator who stated that they had distributed sexually abusive material of her when she was a child.
+Guo's Passes platform claims that it does not allow nudity or sexual content and said the claim was "defamatory".

+In 2019, she launched Backend Capital, originally called Backend Ventures, a venture capital firm that primarily funded early-stage engineering startups.